 In lieu of flowers, Polly’s family asks that memorials in her honor be directed to the Episcopal Church of the Nativity (https://www.nativitygreenwood.org/) or the Museum of the Mississippi Delta (https://www.museumofthemississippidelta.com/).

 An online guestbook may be signed at www.greenwooddeltafh.com.
 Greenwood Delta Funeral Home is in charge of arrangements.
 552-374-5161.

-To send flowers to Polly's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Polly Meek Upshaw, please visit our floral store.